Dairy-Free Bread

 Notes

-• Scoop the flour — If you don’t have a kitchen scale, measure using the spoon method.
-Instead of using the measuring cup to scoop, spoon the flour into the cup, then level it off with a knife.
+Scoop the flour: If you don’t have a kitchen scale, measure using the spoon-and-level method.
+Instead of using the measuring cup to scoop the flour, add it to the cup using a spoon and level it off with a knife.

-• Choose the right pan — Ideally, use an 8″ x 4″ loaf pan so the bread rises higher.
-However, we only had a 9″ x 5″ loaf pan on hand, which resulted in a slightly flatter loaf (but equally delicious).
-Our point is to use whatever you have available!
+Choose the right pan: Ideally, use an 8″ x 4″ loaf pan so the bread rises higher.
+However, I only had a 9″ x 5″ loaf pan on hand, which resulted in a slightly flatter (but equally delicious) loaf.
+My point is to use whatever you have available!

 Nutrition